tuura/pangraph/README.md

 3. [Library support](#graph-library-support)

 ## Usage
-Pangraph offers an api in the module `Pangraph` for construction and
+Pangraph offers an API in the module `Pangraph` for construction and
-manipulation of graph networks.
+manipulation of networks.
 The parsers in the library use this module to
 generate pangraphs.
 Parsers and serializers are imported from modules
 individually.
 This example shows imports for GraphML.
-Usage of multiple file
-types in the same module will require qualified imports.
 ```haskell
 import Pangraph.GraphML.Parser (parse)
 import Pangraph.GraphML.Writer (write)
 ```
+Usage of multiple file types in the same module will require qualified imports.
 ## Examples
 See `src/Pangraph/Examples` for further examples.
 ### Sample Parsing a Graph